Seth Benardete

 Seth Benardete (April 4, 1930 – November 14, 2001) was an American classicist and philosopher, long a member of the faculties of New York University and The New School.
-In addition to teaching positions at Harvard, Brandeis, St. John's College, Annapolis and NYU, Benardete was a fellow for the National Endowment for the Humanities and the Carl Friedrich von Siemens Stiftung in Munich.
+In addition to teaching positions at Harvard, Brandeis, St. John's College, Annapolis and NYU, Benardete taught Greek and Latin at the CUNY Latin/Greek Institute, and was a fellow for the National Endowment for the Humanities and the Carl Friedrich von Siemens Stiftung in Munich.

 Life and family

 Benardete was born in Brooklyn into an academic family.
 His father, Maír José Benardete, was a professor of Spanish at Brooklyn College and expert on Sephardic culture.
 His older brother José Benardete was a noted philosopher.
 His younger brother Diego Benardete is a professor of mathematics at the University of Hartford.
 Seth was married to Jane, a professor of English at Hunter College in Manhattan; and they had two children, Ethan and Alexandra.